 All proxies will be voted as specified on the proxy cards submitted by stockholders, if the proxy is properly executed or electronically submitted and is received by us prior to the close of voting at the Annual Meeting or any adjournment or postponement of the Annual Meeting.
-Our chief executive officer, Leonard Perham, has been designated as the proxy for the Annual Meeting.
+Our chief executive officer, Leonard Perham, and our chief financial officer, James Sullivan, have been designated as proxy holders for the Annual Meeting.
 If no choice has been specified, a timely returned and properly executed or electronically submitted proxy card will be voted in accordance with management's recommendations on Proposals Nos.
-1, 2, 3 and 4, which are described in detail elsewhere in this Proxy Statement.
-In addition, all properly completed and timely returned or electronically submitted proxy cards will be voted by the proxy in his discretion for any other matters properly and timely submitted for a vote at the Annual Meeting.
+1, 2 and 3, which are described in detail elsewhere in this Proxy Statement, except with respect to broker non-votes.
+In addition, all properly completed and timely returned or electronically submitted proxy cards will be voted by the proxyholders in their discretion for any other matters properly and timely submitted for a vote at the Annual Meeting.

-Only holders of our common stock at the close of business on April 8, 2011, the record date, will be entitled to notice of and to vote at the Annual Meeting.
-As of that date, we had 37,681,760 shares of common stock outstanding and entitled to vote.
-Each share of our common stock is entitled to one vote per share.
+Only holders of our common stock at the close of business on April 16, 2015, the record date, will be entitled to notice of and to vote at the Annual Meeting.
+As of that date, we had 64,650,098 shares of common stock outstanding, each with one vote per share.

 The cost of soliciting proxies, including expenses incurred in connection with preparing and mailing this Proxy Statement and the proxy card and maintaining the Internet access for such materials and the submission of proxies will be borne by us.
 Copies of solicitation material will be furnished to brokerage houses, fiduciaries and custodians holding shares in their names that are beneficially owned by others so that they may forward this solicitation material to such beneficial owners of our common stock.
 We will reimburse brokerage firms and other persons representing beneficial owners of common stock for their expenses in forwarding proxy material to such beneficial owners.
 Solicitation of proxies by mail may be supplemented by telephone, electronic facsimile transmission and other electronic means, and personal solicitation by our directors, officers or employees.
 No additional compensation will be paid to directors, officers or employees for such solicitation.
-We have retained Wells Fargo Shareowner Services to assist in the distribution of proxies for a fee estimated to be approximately \$5,000 plus reasonable out-of-pocket expenses.

-Copies of our 2010 Annual Report on Form 10-K filed with the SEC on March 15, 2011 are being mailed to stockholders with this Proxy Statement and these documents can also be viewed on the investors section of our website, www.mosys.com.
-Additional copies of our 2010 Annual Report on Form 10-K, excluding exhibits, may be obtained by any stockholder, without charge, by sending an e-mail to priv_ir@mosys.com or by written request addressed to: MoSys, Inc., 3301 Olcott Street, Santa Clara, California 95054, Attention: Investor Relations.
+We have retained Wells Fargo Shareowner Services to assist in the distribution of proxies of a perivate proxy solicitor and incur fees of up to approximately \$3,000 plus reasonable out-of-pocket expenses.
+We may also decide to engage the services of a private proxy solicitor and incur fees of up to approximately \$10,000.
+Copies of our 2014 Annual Report on Form 10-K field with the SEC on March 13, 2015 are being mailed to stockholders with this Proxy Statement and these documents can also be viewed on the investors section of our website, www.mosys.com.
+Additional copies of our 2014 Annual Report on Form 10-K, excluding exhibits, may be obtained by any stockholder, without charge, by sending an e-mail to priv ir@mosys.com or by written request addressed to: MoSys, Inc., 3301 Olcott Street, Santa Clara, California 95054, Attention: Investor Relations.